Erzurum: Tourism

 Little of medieval Erzurum survives beyond scattered individual buildings such as the citadel fortress, and the 13th century Çifte Minareli Medrese (the "Twin Minaret" madrasa).
 Visitors may also wish to visit the Çobandede Bridge, which dates back to late 13th century, the Lala Mustafa Pasha Mosque and the Grand Mosque.

-Six kilometres to the south of the center of Erzurum is an important skiing center on the Palandöken Mountain range.
-There are several ski runs; the south ski run is eight km long, while the north ski run is intended for advanced skiers.
-The summit of Mt.
-Palandöken, which is called Büyük Ejder (Great Dragon), is at an altitude of 3188 metres.
-It can be reached with a chairlift which rises to an altitude of 3100 metres.

-Nine kilometres to the west of Erzurum, in the village of Gezköy, stands the ruined Monastery of Saint Minas of Kes.

-Transport

-The main bus station has bus links to most major Turkish cities.
-Erzurum is also the main railroad endpoint for the Eastern Anatolia region.
-Erzurum Airport, also used by the Turkish Air Force, has the second longest runway in Turkey.

 Culture

 Cuisine

 One specialty of Erzurum's cuisine is Cağ Kebab.
 Although this kebab variety is of recent introduction outside its native region, it is rapidly attaining widespread popularity around Turkey.

 Kadayıf Dolması is an exquisite dessert made with walnut.